Planning a solo budget travel trip.

 I have compiled a list of all the websites and Apps that come in handy for planning a solo budget travel trip and also during your trips which you will find very helpful.

 Did you find these tips helpful?
-Drop me a comment below and I shall see you over in planning a solo budget travel trip part 2 which will be available on Tues 26th Sept.
+Drop me a comment below and I shall see you over in planning a solo budget travel trip part 2.

 - Searching Accommodation.